 A bias born from an oversight

-Being aware of the above is crucial for businesses looking into adopting generative AI, as it means they should remember to approach their projects cautiously.
+Being aware of the above is crucial for businesses looking into adopting generative AI tools.
+It means they should remember to approach their projects cautiously.
 Overlooking either signs of bias in existing Gen AI models or certain patterns in datasets they use to train new models (or to fine-tune the existing ones) can lead to unpleasant surprises, just like the one Amazon faced a few years ago

-The giant developed an AI recruitment tool (based on machine learning, not Gen AI, but it doesn’t change anything in this context) to speed up its hiring process.
+The giant developed an AI recruitment tool to speed up its hiring process.
+It was based on machine learning, not Gen AI, but it doesn’t change anything in this context.
 The data used to train the model came from the resumes submitted to the company over the previous 10 years.
 The problem was that most of the candidates from that period were male, which made the tool “understand” that being a woman is an undesirable trait in the recruitment process.
-No one noticed that; thus, no one took any steps to ensure the training data included a balanced sample of candidates of all genders.
+No one noticed that.
+Thus, no one took any steps to ensure the training data included a balanced sample of candidates of all genders.
 And just like that, although the project never assumed discriminating against anybody, a “simple” oversight during the model training process led this potentially great AI project to failure.

 What kind of bias do we see in generative AI?

 From what we already observe, generative AI shows various types of bias.
-According to the above, those are the same types we face in real life, in human relations — meaning gender bias, race bias, class bias, sexual orientation bias, etc.
+According to the above, those are the same types we face in real life, in human relations — meaning gender bias, class bias, sexual orientation bias, racial biases, cultural biases, political biases, etc.

 What does it look like?
-For example, Gen AI tends to stereotypically associate women as stay-at-home moms rather than working professionals.
-Or present white people as well-established while dark-skinned as poor or even as criminals.
+For example, Gen AI tends to over-represent certain social groups.
+Or stereotypically associate women as stay-at-home moms rather than working professionals.
+Or present white people as well-established while those with darker skin tone – as poor or even as criminals.
 It is also likely to describe a poor person as lazy rather than a hard worker and mention a gay person (rather than a straight person) as an example of promiscuousness.

-Those signs occur both in AI-generated texts and visual content, and the sad part is: it’s not even a matter of poorly constructed prompts — the highly discriminatory outputs often come from seemingly innocent requests.
+Those signs occur in AI-generated content (both in texts and AI-generated images) and the sad part is: it’s not even a matter of poorly constructed prompts — the highly discriminatory outputs often come from seemingly innocent requests.

 Worse!
 As we can read in the paper “Easily Accessible Text-to-Image Generation Amplifies Demographic Stereotypes at Large Scale” prepared by researchers from Stanford University, Columbia University, Bocconi University, and University of Washington: